aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_observability/index.md

 ```shell
 mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS" mylab
 ```
-Once connected to the database, use the code below to create the schema and stored procedure we'll use later in the lab, to generate load on the DB cluster.
+Once connected to the database, please use the code below to create the schema and stored procedure we'll use later in the lab, to generate load on the DB cluster.
 Run the following SQL queries:

 ```sql
 DROP TABLE IF EXISTS `weather`;